-Self help group revives traditional millets, supports youth education and funds accident care in their villageStory
+Self-Help group revives traditional millet, supports youth education and supports for other emergencies in the villageStory

 By Chandrika Patnaik, Jannatun Begum, Sanjay Baral

 A group of 12 women organise in a self help group, save for a year, and access credit to improve their lives and invest in their village.

 Women members of the Maa Mahalakshmi Self Help Group in Maligaon village of Kalahandi district on their monthly meeting.

 Photograph by Sanjay Kumar Baral

 “If not by blood, all of us are united as a family because of this group.
 Since we started, four years ago, we have never missed a monthly meeting.
 Our brothers and husbands support us a lot.” says Gomti Jhodia, Secretary of the Maa Mahalakshmi Self Help Group in Maligaon, Kalahandi of Odisha.

 In December 2016, twelve women in Digribandha village, with support from Gram Vikas, got together to form the Maa Mahalakshmi SHG.
 The members encouraged each other to save ₹20 every month.
 Instead of the usual internal lending that SHGs do, the women decided to pool the money to start an enterprise.
 About a year later, the women’s initiative and self-confidence convinced the Odisha Livelihood Mission (OLM) to sanction the group a loan of ₹50,000 in February 2018.